DXDXdada/isf_25_26_deep_learning_project/readme.md

 - [] add the names of the group
 - [] readme : rework the the jupyter notebooks description
 - [] format each notebook accordingly + add good description for each cell output
+- [] add references + reference to my internship @calgary
+- [] add a part for the use of chatgpt in the readme

 # Deep Learning for Asset Price Movement Prediction